glic3rinu/passlib/docs/lib/passlib.hash.rst

 Other Modular Crypt Schemes
 ---------------------------
-While most of these schemes are not (commonly) used by any Unix flavor to store user passwords, these are compatible with the modular crypt format, and can be used compatible by along side others in this section.
+While most of these schemes are not (commonly) used by any Unix flavor to store user passwords, they can be used compatibly along side other modular crypt format hashes.

 .. toctree::
     :maxdepth: 1